brycloud/Servetify-Node/README.md

 Servetify provides easy-to-use interfaces and developer-friendly functionalities to setup a web server, interact with databases like SQL Server and MySQL.
 We're working on algorithms to prevent SQL Code Injection, for now, we've implemented an algorithm that partially prevents this.
 Follow the best practices with parametrized queries and preventing Cross-Site-Scripting.
 We use RegExp to validate XSS Attacks and common attacks like deleting data without authorization.

-# Quick-Start (Web Server)
+# Quick Start (Web Server)

+### Install

-1. To start using Servetify as a web server software, you may need to install it first
+To start using Servetify as a web server software, you may need to install it first

 ```bash
 npm i servetify